sralloza/chore-management-api/README.md

 #### Run some tests

-Note that you must have the containers up and running before running the tests (`docker-compose up -d`).
+You must have the containers up and running before running the tests (`docker-compose up -d`).

+**Note: the tests are under development, so some tests may fail.
+To manually launch only the working tests, filter out the tag skip (`behave -t=-skip [...]`).
+The `run-tests.sh` script already skips non working tests.**

 ```shell
 # Launch all tests